 After our conversation about blessing boxes, those little free pantries stocked with donated food, a listener points out the use of love fridges in Chicago.
 These community fridges, sometimes called freedges, are springing up in lots of places.
 This...

 Nancy in Newport, Kentucky, says friends used to refer to her young son and daughter as a pigeon pair.
-Doves and pigeons tend to have two chicks at a time, and at one point, it was believed that these offspring consisted of one male and female...
+Doves and pigeons tend to have two chicks at a time, and at one point, it was believed that these offspring always consisted of one male and one...

 Keith in Valparaiso, Indiana, wonders why his mother uses the term icebox for what other people call a refrigerator.
 Before electric refrigeration, people kept food cold by putting it in a an insulated box that was literally cooled with a block of...